Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hold-my-bear/rules/_index.md

 Take clockwise turns until done.
 On your turn, do ONE of two things: **play a valid move** or **give away two cards**.

-If you're out of cards (at the start of your turn), steal 5 cards from other players, in whatever way you want.
+If you're out of cards (at the start of your turn), steal 4 cards from other players, in whatever way you want.

 {{< rules-example id="turn" >}}

 {{% rules-block id="gameplay_valid_move" heading="Valid Move" %}}

-Cards have an animal ( = suit) and a number.
+Cards have an animal and a number.

 A "match" is simply the set of cards in the center of the table.

-* The sport you're playing is determined by the **most occurring animal**.
-(In case of a tie, you play multiple sports at once!)
+* The sport you're playing is determined by the **majority animal**: the animal that appears most often.
+(If tied, you play multiple sports at once!)
 * How well you're doing is determined by the **sum of all numbers**.

 To do a valid move, you must play a set of cards that ...

 * **Changes the sport**.
 Provide another animal that occurs more often than the current majority animal.
-The total value may be anything.
+The total value doesn't matter.
-* **Or** provides a **higher value** (in the same sport).
-Play cards with the same majority animal, but with a total value that's higher.
+* **Or plays the same sport, but better.** Play cards with the same majority animal, but with a total value that's higher.

 {{% remark %}}
 Such a set may contain at most 5 cards.